Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

     - 1280x800
     - 1366x768
 ## Left to implement
-- I would like to add an average rating on the product page so that users are also able to sort by rating and get feedback from other regarding the product.
+- I would like to add an average rating on the product page so that users are also able to sort by rating and get feedback from others regarding the product.
 - For the sale items I would like to add a strikethrough, previous price, so that the sales price becomes more obvious.
--
 ----
 # Technologies Used
 ## Languages